shlomisas/JS-Practical-Interview/js/exams/1/README.md

 ## Principles
 * Implement all with JavaScript, for frontend and backend.
+* If you can, please write in ES6, if not ES5 is ok (you'll may do ES6 with us :).
 * On both, frontend and backend, you can select any Frameworks you want to use but try to use the most popular and not some indi ones.
 * For a database, please use Mongo or MySql.
 * For YouTube operations use the following: